How to Decide Where to Apply

 The first step in the application process is deciding where to apply.

-- Match your career-related goals, academic study, and personal needs to a targeted list of schools that meet your most basic requirements.
+- Consider your current academic and professional status as you determine your career goals, academic study preferences, financial requirements, and other personal needs.
+Use this information to develop a targeted list of schools that meet your basic demands.

-- Compare yourself to the typical applicant pool by looking at grade point average, GMAT scores, education, work experience, and accomplishments.
-This will help you understand your chances of getting in to each school.
+- Compare yourself to the typical applicant pool by looking at educational background, grade point average, work experience, GMAT® scores, and other accomplishments.
+This will help you understand your chances of acceptance for each school.

 - Transcript request fees